 2002, after the Wellstone Memorial, the exit polls in 2002 said the Democrats didn't retake the Congress because they were wrong on values.

-Yeah, we gotta we gotta shore up our uh relationship here with the all God crowd.
+Yeah, we got to shore up our relationship here with the all-God crowd.

-We gotta shore up our relationship here with religious people.
+We got to shore up our relationship here with religious people.

-But if it was just lip service, they didn't, of course, do anything because it's uh their constituencies that comprise the Democrat Party would uh not stand for it for very long.
+They didn't, of course, do anything because their constituencies that comprise the Democrat Party would not stand for it for very long.

-The same thing the Democrats started saying that uh it was it was uh slick marketing and packaging that was responsible, it was not issues.
+The same thing the Democrats started saying that it was slick marketing and packaging that was responsible.

 I didn't see them reevaluate who they are.